technolaji/github4s/docs/src/main/tut/activity.md

 Unsubscribing from a conversation mutes all future notifications (until you comment or get @mentioned once more).

-You can subscribe or unsubscribe using `setThreadSub`, it takes as arguments:
+You can subscribe or unsubscribe using `setThreadSub`; it takes as arguments:

  - `id`: Thread id from which you subscribe or unsubscribe.
  - `subscribed`: Determines if notifications should be received from this thread.